-Full Title: Assessing SYmptom-driven versus Maintenance Preventer Therapy for the Outpatient Management of AsThma In Children: A non-inferiority, pragmatic, randomised controlled trial using routinely collected outcome data Acronym: ASYMPTOMATIC Phase: IV Target Population: Children and young people aged 6-15 years, at the time of randomisation, with mild asthma who are prescribed inhaled corticosteroids recruited from general practices across the UK that are part of the Clinical Practice Research Datalink (CPRD).
-Sample size: 1932 (966 per randomised group) Inclusion Criteria: Aged 6-15 years, at the time of enrolment Mild asthma At least one relevant (for asthma) prescription of short acting beta agonists (SABA) or inhaled corticosteroids in the last 12 months (including new diagnoses).
-Written and informed consent and assent from the participant's parent/legal representative and participant respectively, and agreement of the parent and participant to comply with the requirements of the trial.
-Hospitalised for asthma in the last 12 months (this does not include children who have attended the Emergency Department and not admitted) Three or more asthma attacks treated with oral corticosteroids in the last 12 months Exclusion Criteria: Significant respiratory comorbidity including cystic fibrosis, immunodeficiency or interstitial lung disease Patients prescribed or taking any of the following medications at the time of randomisation: montelukast, long acting beta - agonist whether in combination with ICS or as a separate inhaler, azithromycin (given prophylactically).Patients who have previously received one or more of these treatments but who are no longer taking them at the time of randomisation,

-i.e. treatment has been stepped down, are not excluded.

-Study Centres and UK GP practices registered with CPRD.
+Full Title: Assessing SYmptom-driven versus Maintenance Preventer Therapy for the Outpatient Management of AsThma In Children: A non-inferiority, pragmatic, randomised controlled trial using routinely collected outcome data Acronym: ASYMPTOMATIC Phase: IV Target Population: Children and young people aged 6-15 years, at the time of randomisation, with mild asthma who are prescribed inhaled corticosteroids (ICS) recruited from general practices across the UK that are part of the Clinical Practice Research Datalink (CPRD).
+Sample size: 2000 (1000 per randomised group) Inclusion Criteria: Aged 6-15 years, at the time of enrolment Mild asthma At least one relevant (for asthma) prescription of short acting beta agonists (SABA) or ICS in the last 12 months (including new diagnoses).
+Written and informed consent and assent from the participant's parent/legal representative and participant respectively, and agreement of the parent and participant to comply with the Exclusion Criteria: requirements of the trial.
+Hospitalised for asthma in the last 12 months (this does not include children who have attended the Emergency Department but not been admitted) Three or more asthma attacks treated with oral corticosteroids in the last 12 months Significant respiratory comorbidity including cystic fibrosis, immunodeficiency or interstitial lung disease Patients prescribed or taking any of the following medications at the time of randomisation: montelukast, long acting beta agonist whether in combination with ICS or as a separate inhaler, azithromycin (given prophylactically).
+Patients who have previously received one or more of these treatments but who are no longer taking them at the time of randomisation, i.e. treatment has been stepped down, are not excluded.
+Study Centres and Distribution: UK GP practices registered with CPRD.
+Patient Study Duratio Utilising a recruitment period of 2.5 years or until 2000 participants are recruited, the follow up period will be 52 weeks per participant from the time of randomisation.
+Total duration of treatment and follow up: 52 weeks Study Duration 54 months (01/01/2021 to 27/06/2025) Arm 1:Maintenance ICS IMP: Beclometasone Dipropionate Fluticasone propionate Budesonide Dose: 200 mcg/24 hours, Budesonide equivalent, for 6-11 year olds, 400 mcg/24hours, Budesonide equivalent, for 12-16 year olds daily.
+Route: Inhaled Arm 2: Symptom driven ICS IMP / Intervention: IMP: Beclometasone Dipropionate Fluticasone propionate Budesonide Dose: 200 mcg/24 hours, Budesonide equivalent, for 6-11 year olds, 400 mcg/24hours, Budesonide equivalent, for 12-16 year olds, on days where SABA is used.
+Inhaled Route: Objectives: Primary: Prin nary clinical outcome

-Distribution:

-Utilising a recruitment period of 2.5 years or until 1854

-participants are recruited, the follow up period will be 52 weeks per participant from the time of randomisation.

-Patient Study Duration: per participant from the time of fandomisation.

-Total duration of treatment and follow up: 52 weeks

-Total duration of treatment and follow up.
-32 weeks

-Study Duration 54 months (01/01/2021 to 27/06/2025)

-Arm 1:Maintenance ICS

-IMP: Beclometasone Dipropionate

-Fluticasone propionate Budesonide

-Budesoffide

-Dose: 200 mcg/24 hours, Budesonide equivalent, for 6-11 year

-olds, 400 mcg/24hours, Budesonide equivalent, for 12-16 year olds daily.

-To year olds daily.

-Route: Inhaled

-Arm 2: Symptom driven ICS

-IMP / Intervention: IMP: Beclometasone Dipropionate Fluticasone propionate

-Budesonide

-Dose: 200 mcg/24 hours, Budesonide equivalent, for 6-11 year

-olds, 400 mcg/24hours, Budesonide equivalent, for 12- 16 year olds, on days where short acting beta agonist is

-used.

-Route: Inhaled

-Objectives: 1

-Primary: Primary of clinical outcome

-- Timary